 Convincing a court that an assault charge is an expungable and sealable offense is one step in the process, you still must prove to the court that you meet all the other requirements under the record sealing statute to be an eligible offender.
 An experienced Ohio expungement attorney will be able to provide the necessary argument and evidence necessary to persuade the court that you meet all of the elements of the Ohio expungement statute.
 This will require preparation and planning with your attorney.

-Ohio Expungement and Record Sealing Lawyers – Contact us for a FREE CONSULTATION
+Ohio Expungement and Record Sealing Lawyers

-If you want to be successful in a sealing your criminal record of assault, it is important that you speak with an experienced Ohio Expungement and Record Sealing lawyer.
+If you want to be successful in sealing your criminal record of assault, it is important that you speak with an experienced Ohio Expungement and Record Sealing lawyer.
 Our Ohio law firm has been in business in central Ohio since 1988.
 Our law firm emphasizes expungement and sealing of criminal records in Ohio.
 As trial attorneys and former prosecutors, we have the knowledge and experience to have your criminal record sealed.
 We handle cases in all 88 counties of Ohio.

 Contact our Ohio law firm for a confidential and Free Consultation.
-Sealing a record of a criminal conviction is an excellent way to put the past behind, provides a fresh start, and opportunity to pursue career options that may not have been available with a criminal record.
+Sealing a record of a criminal conviction is an excellent way to put the past behind, provides a fresh start, and an opportunity to pursue career options that may not have been available with a criminal record.